 These financial statements have been prepared in accordance with Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" and the Companies Act 2006.
-The financial statements have been prepared under the historical cost convention as modified by the revaluation of certain assets.
+The financial statements have been prepared under the historical cost convention.